FREQUENTLY ASKED QUESTIONS ABOUT THE SPRING GAMES:

 Why do I have to go to multiple parks to watch the same team play?

-With over 500 teams participating, no one complex could handle all of the teams participating in THE Spring Games so multiple parks are necessary.
+With hundreds of teams participating, no one complex could handle all of the teams participating in THE Spring Games so multiple parks are necessary.
 For this reason,we separate each Division into different counties:

 Pinellas and Seminole County

 Madiera Beach and Longwood

 Clermont, Minneola, and Leesburg

 There are often times that teams request to play other teams that have games at different parks and some teams do play at as many as four different complexes to ensure they get their desired opponent.
 Teams let us know what their priority is when registering: playing at few parks, playing certain teams, or playing certain times.
 We do our absolute best to accommodate these “priority” requests so if your team is playing at multiple parks, it is likely that your coach requested the opportunity to play certain teams or at certain times.
 The good news is that you get to experience more of what Central Florida has to offer while your team gets a great schedule of games!